Calculating... until our next FREE Code-Along Session. Secure your spot now

 With Five, you can set up your database in minutes, and a user-friendly interface is automatically generated based on your database.
 You can easily import your existing data from Excel, Google Sheets, or CSV files, allowing you to get started quickly.

 Five also offers the flexibility to create custom business logic with code, generate stocktake or inventory PDF reports, and visualize your data through custom charts.
-Additionally, you can set up email notifications for low stock items, ensuring you stay organized and never run out of essential inventory.
+Additionally, you can set up email notifications for low-stock items, ensuring you stay organized and never run out of essential inventory.

 Get free access to Five here and start building the inventory database to improve your operations.